istlab/Alitheia-Core/README.txt

 alitheia/
     Contains the Alitheia Core source code (under core/) and modules for the programmating interfaces to the system.

+external/
+    External libraries (actually library references) to be bundled as OSGi bundles at complile time.

 metrics/
-    Contain the source code of the various metric plug-ins developed for the Alitheia system.
+    Contains the source code of the various metric plug-ins developed for the Alitheia system.
 Each metric is a self-contained codebase.

-tools/
-    Contains build and data mirroring tools which were developed as part of the system.
-Shouldn't have to be packaged with the rest of the system.
+plug-ins/
+    Code for data and updater plug-ins.

 ui/
-    Contains the source code and build definition (will probably be Maven too) for the public-facing website (user interface), the CLI (admin interface) and the eclipse plugin (IDE interface).
-Also contains the SCL (SQO-OSS connector library) which is shared between the UIs.
+    Source code for a simple client to the Alitheia Core REST api.

 ***
-*** Using Alitheia
+*** Compiling, running and developing
 ***

-To read about building the system, see README-BUILD.txt To read about configuring the system for use, see README-CONFIGURE.txt To read about running the system, see README-RUN.txt To read about development practices and how to code, see README-DEVELOP.txt
+Alitheia Core is build using Maven (tested with version > 3).
+You can download Maven from the following link: http://maven.apache.org/

+- To build the project, do:

+  mvn install

+- To run Alitheia Core, you need to configure a database first.
+Consult the online Quickstart guide at http://www.sqo-oss.org/quickstart on how to do it.
+Then, run:

+  mvn pax:provision

+  Then visit the web interface: http://localhost:8080

+- To debug Alitheia Core (on Unix-based systems):

+  mvn install pax:provision
+  [quit the OSGi prompt]
+  ./debug.sh

+- To develop for Alitheia Core:

+  * To develop a metric plug-in: see metrics/README.txt
+  * To develop a data plug-in: see plug-ins/README.txt

+  Any tool can be used to write code for Alitheia Core, but using Eclipse will simplify things a lot.
+Instructions can be found in README.eclipse